When working in The Netherlands, you should have Dutch working conditions, right? Apparently, that’s not always the case!

 1. The best salaries in Europe

-The minimum wage in The Netherlands for people of 21+ years old is €1.639 NET per month, or €10,14 gross per hour (when working 40 hours).
-That’s 1,7x higher than Spain, 2,6x higher than Lithuania, and 2,9x higher than Poland – after taxes!
+The minimum wage in 2024 in the Netherlands for people of 21+ years old is €2.150 NET per month, or €13,27 gross per hour (when working 40 hours).
+That’s 1,8x higher than Spain, 2,9x higher than Poland, and 3x higher than Lithuania – after taxes!

-2. Vacation days and vacation money
+2. Vacation days and holiday allowance

 There’s a very good work-life balance in The Netherlands.
 When working full-time, you’ll get at least 20 paid vacation days per year.
 Those 20 days are a “statutory” requirement and do not include public holidays.